1921 Alabama Crimson Tide football team: Vanderbilt

 As they entered their game against Vanderbilt, the Alabama team had much uncertainty of the outcome as the Commodores were undefeated.
 Played at Birmingham, Alabama was able to play with Vanderbilt, but fell short in this 14–0 loss.
 Midway through the first quarter, the Commodores took a 7–0 lead on a short Lynn Bomar touchdown run.
 The score remained the same through the fourth quarter when a Paul Stumb interception set up the final Vanderbilt scoring drive.
 Jess Neely then led the Commodores downfield where Rupert Smith made the final score 14–0 with his three-yard touchdown run.
-The loss brought Alabama's all-time record against Vanderbilt to 1–6.